Coco501/tidbit/README.md

 # Helpme
-A small program for saving and accessing useful tidbits
+A small CLI tool to keep track of useful tidbits

 ## Install